the-expanse/SideQuestWiki/Beatsaber-update-#.#.#-is-out,-can-i-install-it?.md

-You absolutely can.
-You just need to go to the Apps tab in SideQuest click here
+For either updating, or getting properly installed you require a clean install of a Purchased Beatsaber copy from the official Oculus store, next for either updating or correctly installing Beat On You just need to go to the Apps tab in SideQuest click here

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608407563263803396/Screenshot_1081.png)